Freeway Service Patrol Program

 to remove incidents (objects) that can disrupt traffic flows and cause traffic

 congestion during peak travel periods.
 Whether it's a stalled vehicle, debris on

-the road, or a minor accident, the objective of the FSP and IRV is to remove distractions
+the road, or a roadway crash, the objective of the FSP and IRV is to remove distractions

 from the road as quickly as possible to avoid impacting passing drivers.
 FSP

 and IRV technicians are certified in community first aid and Automotive Service

 Excellence to ensure they are prepared to quickly remove minor incidents from